dpengineering/azure-maze/README.md

 # Azure Maze #
 Kinetic Maze, with the Azure Kinect instead of XBox Kinect.

+Note that this is a Dos Pueblos Engineering Academy project, and it is assumed that this project is running with DPEA pre-configured hardware/software (specifically the maze motor).
+Success outside of the DPEA is not guaranteed, however individual parts relating to the Azure Kinect should be able to run outside of the project.